lino-framework/book/docs/specs/search.rst

 The demo project :mod:`lino_book.projects.lydia` is used for testing the following document.

+See also :class:`lino.modlib.about.SiteSearch`.

 >>> rt.show('about.SiteSearch', quick_search="foo")
 No data to display

+If you search contains more than one word, it shows all rows containing both words.

 >>> rt.show('about.SiteSearch', quick_search="est land")
 ============================== ===================================================================================================